Psalms of Praise & Power

 Evil-doers are conscious of their sins but do not readily accept positive tweaking; yet even those conceived in evil can turn to their God for forgiveness.

-Unfortunately, instead they delight in attacking do-gooders and those in authority.
-They are angry, alone and disconnected from their God and their true purpose in life.
+Unfortunately, instead, they delight in attacking do-gooders and those in authority.
+They are angry, alone, and disconnected from their God and their true purpose in life.

-I have to admit I am not a Bible scholar myself like this author; so I’m just going to say a little about what I perceive lurking behind the scriptured poems.
+I have to admit I am not a Bible scholar myself like this author; so I’m just going to say a little about what I perceive lurking behind the scripture poems.
 Many of our thoughts have turned lately to the killings and maiming of Congresswoman Gabrielle Gifford in Tucson.

 This and other crimes against humanity have left us a nation in mourning and wondering who to blame?
 Should we blame the establishment for failing to provide and constrain adequately the mentally unstable?
-Should we blame the media and/or all the political rhetoric of those who target opponents with vicious “bulleyes” and phrases like “lock and load.”
-Do we blame those who makes guns available to just anyone?
+Should we blame the media and/or all the political rhetoric of those who target opponents with vicious “bullseyes” and phrases like “lock and load.”
+Do we blame those who make guns available to just anyone?
 Who do we blame?

 I’m gladly reviewing this book this week when our nation is in crisis.
-For each selected Psalm in this book I found there is rendered both a literal translation and a more poetic paraphrase that comforted me.
+For each selected Psalm in this book, I found there is rendered both a literal translation and a more poetic paraphrase that comforted me.
 The first thing I noticed was its simplicity in language and form.
 There are 286 pages of goodness and fine photography.

-The poem, Love as High as the Heavens, we are introduced to `an evil man.’
+In the poem, Love as High as the Heavens, we are introduced to `an evil man.’